 \begin{defi} Let $\Cube_W$ denote the Koszul complex of $\C[W]$-modules determined by its degree one differential $\hh^*\otimes_{\C} R \to R$ given by multiplication $m \colon \alpha_s\otimes x \mapsto \alpha_s x$.
 More explicitly

 with differentials induced by co-multiplication and multiplication

 \end{defi}

-Recall that $R$ is the monoidal unit in $\SBim$, and will think of $\Cube_W$ as a complex in $\Komh(\SBim)$, and in particular, as a complex of $R-R$-bimodules.
+Recall that $R$ is the monoidal unit in $\SBim$, and we will think of $\Cube_W$ as a complex in $\Komh(\SBim)$, and in particular, as a complex of $R-R$-bimodules.
 To this, we can apply the horizontal trace functor term-wise.
 Here, the horizontal trace is nothing but $HH_0$, i.e. the functor of tensoring with $R$ over $R\otimes R$, which identifies the left- and right actions.
 We consider the resulting objects as $R$-modules.
-Since $\Cube_W$ is built from copies of $R$ and $\hTr(R)=R$, we could identify it with its image $\hTr(\Cube_W)$ in $\Komh(\hTr(\SBim))$.
-Note that $\C[W]\ltimes R$ acts on $R$ and the differentials in $\hTr(\Cube_W)$ are equivariant for this action, so we will consider $\hTr(\Cube_W)$ as a complex of $\C[W]\ltimes R$-modules.